HydromPages/HydromPages.github.io/website/docs/other-settings/changing-the-hydrom-name.md

 ## Step 3: Change device name

-To change the device name, enter the new name under the "Devicename" lettering.\
+To change the device name, enter the new name under the "Devicename" lettering
 By default, the device name is "Hydrom001".

 ![Changing the device name of the hydrometer](../../docs/Pics/English_Pic16.png)